 Q: Will you draw a portrait for me?

 A: Yes, I accept private portraiture commissions.
-Please contact me for further information: Prices start at around AU$200.
+Please contact me for further information: Prices for graphite portraits start at around AU$200, depending on the type of portrait and how many people are in it.
+Pet portraits start at AU$80 and I offer budget watercolour portraits at AU$75.

 Q: Will you do me a portrait of a famous movie star?